 The details The tax If you want to receive a regular pension income for life, you can still use your retirement savings to buy a pension (also called an annuity).
 Your one-off cash sum under this option (25% of the total value) will normally be tax- free.
-You can do this with all your retirement savings or choose to take up to 25% as a one-off cash sum at the point of retirement and use the balance to buy the Your pension income will be taxed as earned income, at pension. rates your There are different types of pension that are available. the a When you are close to your target retirement age, Legal & General will write to you and give you more information to help you to decide the right one that meets your needs.
+You can do this with all your retirement savings or choose to take up to 25% as a one-off cash sum at the point of retirement and use the balance to buy the Your pension income will be taxed as earned income, at pension.
+If you have DB benefits in the Scheme then the 25% is based on the combined value of your DB and DC entitlements.
+For many members this allows them to take all of their DC fund as tax-free cash.

+There are different types of pension that are available.
+When you are close to your target retirement age, Legal & General will write to you and give you more information to help you to decide the right one that meets your needs.
 For example, you can buy a pension that increases in line with inflation or one that pays a level amount each year.
-You can also buy a pension that will pay an income to your spouse or civil partner in the event rates that take into account your other taxable income in the applicable tax year.
+You can also buy a pension that will pay an income to your spouse or civil partner in the event of your death.
+If you decide to take an annuity you should shop around for the best deal from different providers.

+rates that take into account your other taxable income in the applicable tax year.

-2. All-cash option - Take all your retirement savings in your Personal Account as a one-off cash sum providers.
+2. All-cash option - Take all your retirement savings in your Personal Account as a one-off cash sum